 I was starting to regret not finishing that engineering degree, and my Mom didn’t let me forget what a poor example I was setting for my younger brothers.
 In the desperation of being unemployed, I leapt blindly and started a software training business on the same system I had learned on, the Digital Equipment DEC 10 and DEC 20.
 I didn’t know squat about starting a business.
 I was 22 years old and needed to pay my rent, eat, and have a little play money.

 I maxed out my credit cards – all 8 of them, to make ends meet.
-For 4 months, I called on potential customers, and practically gave away training classes for the Digital mainframe and VAX mini-systems.
+For 4 months, I called on potential customers, and practically gave away training classes for the Digital mainframe and VAX mini-system.
 I had developed a training curriculum for 3 subjects, command line programming, system performance tuning, and computer operations.
 Between cash advances for rent, charges for an early Macintosh computer, and printing of course material, the next 9 years became a blur.

 Twists & Turns

-Through this timeline, I married again, took on a technical business partner, grew the business, paid off the credit cards, sold the company for a tidy profit, and got divorced, again.
+Through this timeline, I married again, took on a technical partner, grew the business, paid off the credit cards, sold the company for a tidy profit, and got divorced, again.
 There is a pattern here and I needed some time to contemplate all those suboptimal decisions and figure out my flat spots:

 Undergraduate degree not completed | 2 ex-wives | unpleasant business split | family thousands of miles away | 32 years old | next chapter… life is certainly not a straight line.